 Run Ads While SEO Builds

 This is the most common and effective approach.
 You launch Google Ads immediately to start generating leads and revenue.
 At the same time, you begin investing in SEO.
 Over the next three to six months, your organic rankings improve and your organic traffic grows.
 As that happens, you can gradually reduce your ad spend because organic traffic is picking up the slack.
-Eventually, many businesses can cut their ad budget by 50 percent or more while maintaining the same lead volume.
+Eventually, many businesses can cut their ad budget significantly while maintaining the same lead volume.

 Use Ads Data to Inform Your SEO Strategy